 The development and implementation of the F-CO is a multi-agency partnership effort.
-The participating agencies have a history of working together to prepare flood-related information, to operate and maintain the control structures and to serve the public during flood emergencies, agencies included are:
+Yuba Water has a history of working together with several partnering agencies to prepare flood-related information, to operate and maintain the control structures and to serve the public during flood emergencies.
+These agencies include:

 - NOAA - National Weather Service-River Forecast Center

 They have established procedures, protocols and infrastructure for exchanging and sharing flood information, which will be enhanced by the F-CO program.